riptidewave93/npn2-debian/README.md

 - To cleanup and clear all builds, run `sudo ./build.sh clean`

 ## To Do
+* Fixup /boot mounting when flashed to emmc
 * Bring back kernel overlay support

 ## Notes